Who can Scotland get in Nations League?

 The draw takes place on Thursday from 17:00 GMT, with Scotland pitched into a four-team group in which they will play each side home and away.

-Uefa will confirming the fixtures on Friday, but the first four will played in a quadruple header in June, with the final two games in September.
+Uefa will confirm the fixtures on Friday, but the first four will played in a quadruple header in June, with the final two games in September.

 Win the group and Scotland will be promoted to the top tier alongside Europe's best sides come the next Nations League.
 Finish bottom and it is back down to League C.